Inflation Definition, Examples and Investing Strategies

 In fact, you may still lose to inflation even if you save your money in a bank account or Certificate of Deposit (CD).

-The best way for most people to beat inflation --to achieve returns averaging more than 3.40% -- is to invest in some combination of stock and bond mutual funds.
-The question now is, "What funds are best in various inflation environments?"
+The best way for most people to beat inflation --to achieve returns averaging more than 3.20% -- is to invest in some combination of stock and bond mutual funds.
+The question now is, "What funds are best for inflation?"

 Inflation Investment and Hedge Strategies